nvmanh/simplexml-safe/README.md

 # SimpleXML

-`simple-xml` is an XML serialization and deserialization framework for Java.
+`simple-xml-safe` is an XML serialization and deserialization framework for Java.

 # About this fork